Blendify/blender-manual/trunk/blender_docs/manual/preferences/introduction.rst

 This chapter explains how to change Blender's default configuration with the *Preferences* editor.

-The Blender *User Preferences* editor contains settings to control how Blender behaves.
+The Blender *Preferences* editor contains settings to control how Blender behaves.
 At the left of the editor, the available options are grouped into tabs.

 .. figure:: /images/preferences_interface_tab.png